-The BBS is currently working with Plantlife on conservation projects involving Atlantic woodlands.
+Between 2020 and 2022 the BBS supported Plantlife with conservation projects involving Atlantic woodlands.
 These woodlands – also known as Celtic rainforest, or temperate rainforest – are atmospheric, humid woodlands with high rainfall, found along the west coast of the UK and in Ireland.
-Because of their high humidity they are home to a luxuriant array of bryophytes, and the BBS are involved with training people interested in learning more about bryophytes, with a view to increasing the level of recording in these areas.
+Because of their high humidity and mild temperatures they are home to a luxuriant array of bryophytes, and the BBS has been involved with training people interested in learning more about bryophytes, with a view to increasing the level of recording in these areas.

 You can read more about the conservation work that Plantlife are doing on their website https://www.plantlife.org.uk/uk/our-work/conservation-projects.